Characters: Pokémon Anime - Original Series

 - Berserk Button: Pretty much goes for ANY of Ash's Pokémon.
 Attack Ash directly and his Pokémon will beat the crap out of you (unless you have more powerful Pokémon for protection, of course).
 But Charizard and Pikachu are the ones you should really fear.

-- The Cameo: All * of them appearing in Spurt!, most notably the enormous Team Shot at the beginning.
+- The Cameo: All note of them appearing in Spurt!, most notably the enormous Team Shot at the beginning.

 - Deus Exit Machina: One way to Handwave Ash's tendency to leave his mons behind, but The Original Series was the worst about it.
 None of the Mons released during the Kanto saga have returned (to this day), and Johto was when Ash sent away the Kanto starters for various reasons (granted, they've all still technically his Pokemon and have returned multiple times for big battles).
 Charizard is actually now back permanently.

 - Eleventh Hour Ranger: Any of the many Pokémon - owned by Ash - which he uses during his League tornaments which he didn't frequently keep on his team travelling the present region.
 May overlap with Old Master, etc.